-Food for People's Volunteer & Direct Services Manager Philip Anzada headed down to REFB several days later to relieve Mike, helping to train an influx of volunteers and devise systems to help the donation processing and volunteer workflow operate smoothly.
-Philip has been working with Food for People since 2013 and brought several years experience doing on-the-ground Red Cross disaster relief work and volunteer coordination across the country, in addition to volunteer and staff recruitment, training, and support at Food for People.
-We’re grateful that he could lend his expertise and expand it for Humboldt County as well.
+Food for People's Volunteer & Direct Services Manager headed down to REFB several days later to relieve our Mobile Produce Pantry Coordinator, helping to train an influx of volunteers and devise systems to help the donation processing and volunteer workflow operate smoothly.

-In addition to helping out a fellow Food Bank in need, Food for People staff brought back important knowledge and experience to help Food for People further develop its existing Emergency Food & Disaster Response Plan for Humboldt County.
-Should a major disaster strike Humboldt County and resources become scarce, Food for People will play a major role as part of the first line of community food relief before outside relief organizations will be able to reach our rural area.
+In addition to helping out a fellow food bank in need, Food for People staff brought back important knowledge and experience to help Food for People further develop its existing Emergency Food & Disaster Response Plan for Humboldt County.
+Should a major disaster strike Humboldt County, Food for People will play a major role as part of the first line of community food relief before outside relief organizations will be able to reach our rural area.
 In some scenarios this could take weeks.
 Food for People would work with its network of 17 food pantries and many partner organizations to distribute food throughout the county to those experiencing hardship.

 Above: Food for People responds for inland wildfire evacuees temporarily housed in a hotel on the coast.